Festivals & Events

 How to Get There

 You can get to the festival venue by train and a short walk.

-The Kamakura Festival centers around Tsurugaoka Hachimangu, a 10-minute walk from JR Kamakura Station.
+The Kamakura Festival is centered around Tsurugaoka Hachimangu , a 10-minute walk from Kamakura Station.

 For one week from the second Sunday in April, Kamakura is taken over by the festival spirit.